Aged Cheese (Parmesan) - Developing

 Components

-The second fundamental element is the circuit.
-A circuit is any logical construction made from input/output signals and other components.
+The second fundamental element is the component.
+A component is any logical construction made from input/output signals and other components.
 It can be as small as a Nand gate or as large as a CPU.

-In the simulator, a circuit is represented as a Python class that inherits from Circuit.
-Every circuit has the following public interface:
+In the simulator, a component is represented as a Python class that inherits from Component.
+Every component has the following public interface:

 • inputs: a dictionary mapping input names to Signal objects.